aldelaro5/Bug-Fables-Internal-Docs/docs/Miscellaneous logic/Minigames/FlappyBee.md

 # FlappyBee
 This is a minigame at the Termacade.
-It is a side scrolling game made using 2 components: FlappyBee and FlappyBeePlayer.
+It is a 2D side scrolling game made using 2 components: FlappyBee and FlappyBeePlayer.

 ## FlappyBee
 The game has a FlappyBeePlayer that can flutter when pressing the confirm input where the game perpetually moves walls, enemies, combo pickup and honey items from right to left.
 The goal of the game is to survive as long as possible without hitting a wall or enemy without invulnerability which can be given when picking up a honey item.
-The collision detection part is done by FlappyBeePlayer which is explained below.
+The collision detection part is done by FlappyBeePlayer which is explained in a section below.
 The game can go on infinetely until the game over condition is hit.

 Score is given in various ways, but in general, being alive longer yields better score.
 Here's the exact ways to get points: